SoftwareDefinedBuildings/bw2c/README.md

 Publishes or persists a message or messages based on the parameters `p`.

 ```
-int bw2_subscribe(struct bw2_client* client, struct bw2_subscribeParams* p, struct bw2_simplemsg_ctx* subctx);
+int bw2_subscribe(struct bw2_client* client, struct bw2_subscribeParams* p, struct bw2_simplemsg_ctx* subctx, struct bw2_subscriptionHandle* handle);
 ```
 Subscribes to a URI based on the parameters `p`.
 The subscription context (`subctx`) has an element that is a function pointer, and another element that contains the user context.
 When a message is received, that function is invoked, with the user context as the final argument.

-In addition to storing the user-provided function and context, `subctx` contains fields used internally by this library to keep track of the subscription. _Therefore, the subscription context cannot be deallocated until either (1) the user unsubscribes, (2) the function is called with the parameter named "final" set to true, or (3) the user returns true from the user-defined function to stop listening for subscription results._
+In addition to storing the user-provided function and context, `subctx` contains fields used internally by this library to keep track of the subscription. _Therefore, the subscription context cannot be deallocated until either (1) the function is called with the parameter named "final" set to `true` (which will happen if the user unsubscribes), or (3) the user returns `true` from the user-defined function to stop listening for subscription results._

+If `handle` is not `NULL`, the subscription handle is stored into the structure to which it points.
+The handle can later be used to unsubscribe from the URI using `bw2_unsubscribe`.

 ```
 int bw2_query(struct bw2_client* client, struct bw2_queryParams* p, struct bw2_simplemsg_ctx* qctx);
 ```
 Queries a URI for persisted messages based on the parameters `p`.
-The query context (`qctx`) functions exactly like the `subctx` for `bw2_subscribe`: the user sets two fields in `qctx`, namely the user-provided function and context, and must keep `qctx` in memory until the final result is received, or until the user stops listening for responses by returning true.
+The query context (`qctx`) functions exactly like the `subctx` for `bw2_subscribe`: the user sets two fields in `qctx`, namely the user-provided function and context, and must keep `qctx` in memory until the final result is received, or until the user stops listening for responses by returning `true`.

 ```
 int bw2_list(struct bw2_client* client, struct bw2_listParams* p, struct bw2_chararr_ctx* lctx);
 ```
 Lists children of the provided URI that have persisted messages, based on the parameters `p`.
-The list context (`lctx`) functions exactly like the `subctx` for `bw2_subscribe`: the user sets two fields in `lctx`, namely the user-provided function and context, and must keep `lctx` in memory until the final result is received, or until the user stops listening for responses by returning true.
+The list context (`lctx`) functions exactly like the `subctx` for `bw2_subscribe`: the user sets two fields in `lctx`, namely the user-provided function and context, and must keep `lctx` in memory until the final result is received, or until the user stops listening for responses by returning `true`.

 ```
 int bw2_createDOT(struct bw2_client* client, struct bw2_createDOTParams* p, struct bw2_dotHash* dothash, struct bw2_dot* dot);